Skip to main content

 Price improvement display

-• When filled via RPI, the app shows your savings vs. the limit and vs. the book
+• When filled via RPI against an executable book reference, the app shows your savings vs. the book

 • This appears automatically on your fill confirmation, no action required